 At the door, they paused, and I moved through first, checking hall traffic.

-"And cute."
-They followed after me.
 "We're heading this way."
-She nodded one direction down the hall.
+Saphire nodded one direction down the hall.

 "Ah, I gotta go meet my buddy for my ride home."
 I glanced down the other direction, where Rick was just stepping into the hall from his class.
 He saw me and gave me a doubtful look.

-Sapphire gave me a quizzical look.
+Sapphire responded with a quizzical look.

 "Yeah, I guess so."